pyodide/pyodide/docs/usage/downloading-and-deploying.md

 ## Serving Pyodide packages

-If you built your Pyodide distribution or downloaded the release tarball you need to serve Pyodide files with a appropriate headers.
+If you built your Pyodide distribution or downloaded the release tarball you need to serve Pyodide files with appropriate headers.

 ### Serving locally